alinex/node-ssh/README.md

 ```

 The following script shows how to make a dynamic 1:1 proxy using SOCKSv5.
 It's
-nearly the same, only the tunnel host and port are missing:
+nearly the same, only the tunnel host and port are missing (the tunnel group
+may also be removed completely):

 ``` coffee
 sshtunnel = require 'alinex-sshtunnel'